thuvasooriya/.phoenix/config/nvim/README.md

 ## to do
 - project and session management maintaining tabs
-- nix compatibility to lsp and my workflow
-- setup nix formatting
 - make it work in linux
 - build tasks and test tasks easy implementation
 - remapping J and K to faster movement